JasonLocklin/Dissertation/VWM/Methods.md

 design to that of @Striemer2007 and was run on the same computer as the visual working memory task described above.
 It was programmed and run in Superlab (Cedrus Software).
-Participants were presented with 100 trials, outlined in figure [fig_CH1-task].
+Participants were presented with 100 trials, outlined in figure
+\ref{fig_Ch1-task}.
 A single trial sequence consisted of a fixation cross with peripheral landmarks (empty green circles 12$^\circ$ to right and left of centre, each subtending 2$^\circ$).
 This stimulus was followed by the appearance of a peripheral cue (1050-1550ms), which consisted of the brightening of one landmark.
-After an SOA of 50 or 150ms, targets, which consisted of red circles presented within the landmark, appeared either at the cued location (valid trials) or at the opposite location (invalid trials; Figure [fig_Ch1-task).
+After an SOA of 50 or 150ms, targets, which consisted of red circles presented within the landmark, appeared either at the cued location (valid trials) or at the opposite location (invalid trials; figure \ref{fig_Ch1-task}.
 Cues were non-informative (i.e., 50% of cued trials were valid and 50% were invalid trials).
 There were also no-cue trials in which the target appeared without any preceding cue.
 Targets appeared equally often on the left and right sides.
 Participants maintained fixation throughout the task.
 This was monitored by the experimenter and verbal feedback was given periodically to